kframework/javascript-semantics/README.md

 ## How to Run Semantics

-The following instructions are for Debian/Ubuntu.
+The following instructions are for standard Debian/Ubuntu distributions.

 ### 1. Install K